 What Foods Make Arthritis Worse?

-- Posted on in Wellness
+• Posted on in Wellness

 Inflammatory foods cause inflammation throughout the body.
 By removing inflammatory food items from your diet, you can help ease joint pain and reduce arthritic episodes.

 Did you know that certain foods could exacerbate your arthritis?
 These foods are known as inflammatory foods.
 By removing inflammatory food items from your diet, you can help ease joint pain and reduce arthritic episodes.
-The following article will teach you which foods you should avoid if you suffer with arthritis.
+The following article will teach you which foods you should avoid if you suffer from arthritis.

 Processed Foods